Misunderstood-Wookiee/VROIcons/README.md

-#X4 VRO Icon Replacer
+# X4 VRO Icon Pack
-This replaces all the icons of ships with ones with custom Rebirth Icons designed for VRO
+This replaces all the icons of ships and some stations with custom Rebirth Icons designed for VRO